Amit Kothari

 Data residency requirements are real.
 I won’t dismiss them.

 Google Cloud provides guaranteed data residency across multiple countries.
 Your data stored at rest stays in your selected location.
 Processing happens within that specific region.
-For regulated industries like banking, healthcare, and government, this solves compliance requirements the direct API simply cannot meet.
+For regulated industries like banking, healthcare, and government, this solves compliance requirements the direct API cannot meet.
 Full stop.
+Claude is approved for FedRAMP High and IL2 via Vertex AI, which is the kind of authorization that decides procurement for a public-sector buyer regardless of cost.

-The partnership between Anthropic and Google Cloud represents tens of billions of dollars in committed cloud infrastructure, with Anthropic getting access to up to one million TPUs.
+The partnership between Anthropic and Thomas Kurian’s Google Cloud involves tens of billions of dollars in committed cloud infrastructure, with Anthropic getting access to up to one million TPUs.
 Both companies treat this integration as strategic, not peripheral.
 That matters for long-term reliability.

 VPC service controls keep traffic within your controlled network perimeter.
 Private endpoints.
 No internet-facing API calls.
 For security-conscious organizations, this isn’t optional.

 And if you have GCP credits expiring, Vertex AI converts those into Claude access.
 Direct API doesn’t accept Google Cloud credits.
-That’s a meaningful financial reason for some organizations, more meaningful than people usually admit.
+That’s a real financial reason for some organizations, more pressing than people usually admit.

 Why direct API wins for most teams